yangliu-finance/yangliu-finance.github.io/_pages/research.md

   seminars in London Business School, Sichuan University, Tsinghua University, Washington University in St. Louis, and Zhejiang University;
   -->

-+ **Optimal Portfolio Choice under Economic Constraints: A Genetic Programming Approach**, with Guofu Zhou
++ **Optimal Portfolio Choice with Economic Constraints: A Genetic Programming Approach**, with Guofu Zhou
   + Presented at: 2024 AI&Econometrics Conference (Xiamen Univ), <font color="blue"> 2024 AsianFA </font> (scheduled)
-  + We develop a new machine-learning-based approach to construct the mean-variance efficient portfolio by directly targeting the optimal weight with economic-motivated regularization that incorporates economic constraints to guard against overfitting and enhance interpretability.
-Instead of struggling with noisy estimators of expected return and covariance matrix, we interpret a portfolio rule as a mapping from historical data to optimal weights and take advantage of the vigorous searching capability of genetic programming (GP) to directly estimate this weighting function.
-While conventional penalties, such as L1 and L2 norms, are not feasible in our model due to GP’s non-parametricity, we propose a trading-frictions-based regularization to control model complexity while preserving interpretability.
+  + We develop a new approach to construct the mean-variance efficient portfolio by directly targeting the optimal weight with economic-motivated regularization that incorporates economic constraints to guard against overfitting and enhance interpretability.
+Instead of struggling with noisy estimators of expected return and covariance matrix, we interpret a portfolio rule as a mapping from historical data to optimal weights and take advantage of the vigorous searching capability of genetic programming (GP) to estimate this weighting function directly.
+While conventional penalties, such as L1 and L2 norms, are not feasible in our model due to GP's non-parametricity, we propose a trading-frictions-based regularization to control model complexity while preserving interpretability.
 The out-of-sample Sharpe ratio of our GP approach more than doubles those of existing methods.
 Beyond portfolio choice,  we also derive a model-implied expected return measure from the GP-optimal weight and find that it subsumes the predictability of other machine learning methods in the cross-section of stock returns.
 Our study highlights the importance of marrying machine learning and economic rationale for interpretable machine learning applications in asset pricing.

 + **Overnight-Intraday Reversal Everywhere**, with Chun Liu, and Tianyu Wang
   + Presented at: <font color="blue">2016 AsianFA, 2016 CICF </font>